LambdaLabsML/DeepSpeedExamples/applications/DeepSpeed-Chat/training/Tutorial.md

 hostname-004
 ```

+Now you can customize `run_manual.sh` so the
+* `NODES` points to the correct txt filename (e.g. `4nodes` in the above example)
+* `NSLOTS` is set to the correct number of GPU per node (8 or 1)
+* `for BATCH in 1` is set to the desired job size (number of nodes per job). e.g. 1 means a single node job, 2 means a distributed job with two nodes.

+Then you can submit the benchmark with `./run_manual.sh`

+Note: `run_manual.sh` mainly contains three steps, which can be executed step by step, as the explain below:

 ```
 # Make hostfiles for deepspeed, each of them has 2 nodes (batchsize=2)
 # The two output hostfiles are